 You should get vigorous growth in the year after framework grafting a tree.
 It might be necessary to shape some of your new branches or prune them.
 This is best done in the winter with normal winter pruning.

 Any sucker shoots from the old variety should be removed.
-With a persistent colourful wax it is easier to tell these from scions you have grafted on, but still take care.
+With a persistent colourful wax it is easier to tell these from your new grafts, but still take care.
 Any scions that you grafted on that are badly placed or are causing crowding should also be removed.